ETdoFresh/Actions/UnityBuild/README.md

 **Required** The name of the build, primarily used to name your executable

 ### `BUILD_TARGET`
 **Required** Target platform to build for.
-Options: StandaloneWindows64, StandaloneLinux64, StandaloneOSX, WebGL
+Options: Windows, Linux, OSX, WebGL

 ## Very Special Thanks!